tsackton/taelgar/People/Mawarans/Azar the Lost.md

 See: [[Azar's Tale]]

-%% Status note: clearly the session note info could be incorporated; setting status/tim to confirm if there is any external info %%
+%% Status note: clearly the session note info could be incorporated; setting status/tim to confirm if there is any external info; also copy information from OneNote - Mawar %%